MOHAMEDHALBES/rtfm/migrations/api-1.6-to-1.7.md

 - Introduction of App Enhancements APIs instead of Dylib libraries APIs.
 - Introduction of copyright violation reporting APIs.
 - Introduction of installation history instead of IPA cache.
+- Introduction of separate methods for subscriptions and purchases.

 ## API changes